bongjinkoo/bongjinkoo.github.io/index.md

 layout: default
 ---

-I am a Research Associate for Laparoscopic Liver Surgery at [WEISS (Wellcome / EPSRC Centre for Interventional and Surgical Sciences)](http://www.ucl.ac.uk/weiss), University College London (UCL), U.K.
+I am a Research Associate for Laparoscopic Liver Surgery, working with Dr. Matthew J. Clarkson at [WEISS (Wellcome / EPSRC Centre for Interventional and Surgical Sciences)](http://www.ucl.ac.uk/weiss), University College London (UCL), U.K.
 My current research concerns the development of an image guidance system for the laparoscopic liver surgery using Augmented Reality (AR).
 I am also working on how to train deep neural networks with very limited amounts of labelled data,